Albert Warner: Film career

-Between the years 1919 and 1920, the studio was not able to garnish any profits.
-During this time, banker Motley Flint helped the Warners pay off their debts.
-Shortly afterwards, the four brothers then decided to relocate their studio from Culver City to Sunset Boulevard.
+Between the years 1919 and 1920 the studio was not able to earn any profits.
+During this time banker Motley Flint helped the Warners pay off their debts.
+Shortly afterwards the four brothers decided to relocate their studio from Culver City to Sunset Boulevard.
 The studio rebounded in 1921, after the success of the studio's film Why Girls Leave Home.
 As a result of the financial success of the film, its director, Harry Rapf, was appointed the studio's new head producer.
 On April 4, 1923, following the studio's successful film The Gold Diggers, Warner Bros., Inc. was officially established.
 Albert remained in New York, where he ran the company's distribution and finances.

 Warner Bros.
 Pictures, Inc.

-Warner Bros' first film, Where the North Begins, drew success for the brothers not seen since My Four Years in Germany.
+Warner Bros' first film, Where the North Begins, brought success for the brothers not seen since My Four Years in Germany.
 The film also made the dog Rin Tin Tin the studio's first star.
-Newcomer director Darryl Zanuck's career was also greatly boosted because of his productions of Rin Tin Tin as well.
-Zanuck would eventually become a top producer for the studio as well, and between 1928 and 1933, served as Jack Warner's right-hand man and executive producer, a position whose responsibilities included the day-to-day production of films.
+Newcomer director Darryl Zanuck's career was also greatly boosted through his productions of Rin Tin Tin.
+Zanuck would eventually become a top producer for the studio as well, and between 1928 and 1933 served as Jack Warner's right-hand man and executive producer, a position whose responsibilities included the day-to-day production of films.

 After establishing Warner Bros.
-Pictures, the studio had overdrawn $1,000,000 (the amount which Warner had loaned from Flint).
+Pictures the studio had overdrawn $1,000,000 (the amount which Warner had borrowed from Flint).
 At this, Albert convinced Harry not to purchase the screenrights to the hit play Rain.
 Harry then decided to help ease the company's financial status by acquiring forty theaters in the state of Pennsylvania.